sunspla-sh/git-box-draw/readme.md

 ![GitBoxDraw.com](./git-box-draw.png)
 \
 \
-[GitBoxDraw.com](https://gitboxdraw.com) is a GUI that helps users fill in their desired dates with git commits so that they can display them on their Github or Gitlab profile.
+[GitBoxDraw.com](https://gitboxdraw.com) is a GUI built by me that lets users make art with their git commit graphs on their Github or Gitlab profile.
 \
 \
 It works by allowing users to select a desired year and dates with mouse clicks, then